chrisfromredfin/browsersync/README.txt

 // inside the <body> tag.
 $conf['browsersync_snippet_weight'] = 100;

 // Host or IP address the BrowserSync socket is running on.
+Optional as of
+// BrowserSync 1.0.0.
-$conf['browsersync_socket_address'] = '10.0.1.2';
+$conf['browsersync_socket_address'] = '127.0.0.1';

 // Port the BrowserSync socket is running on.
 $conf['browsersync_socket_port'] = '3001';

 // Port the BrowserSync client is running on.
+Optional as of BrowserSync 1.0.0.
 $conf['browsersync_client_port'] = '3002';